karenjennyli/focus-tracker/README.md

 git clone https://github.com/karenjennyli/focus-tracker.git
 ```

-Navigate to the project directory and install the required Python packages.
+Navigate to the project directory and install the required Python packages in a virtual environment.

 ```
 cd [path to focus-tracker]